Criminal Justice Act 1988: Unduly lenient sentences

-In England and Wales, the Act allows anybody to ask the Attorney General's Office for a sentence they consider unduly lenient to be reviewed; the Office can review sentences given by the Crown Court in England and Wales if requested to.
+In England and Wales, the act allows anybody to ask the Attorney General's Office for a sentence they consider unduly lenient to be reviewed; the Office can review sentences given by the Crown Court in England and Wales if requested to.
 The Attorney General can then, within 28 days of the sentence, decide to refer sentences for certain offences to the Court of Appeal if they consider that the sentence might be unduly lenient.
 The Court of Appeal will only find a sentence to be unduly lenient, and increase it, if it falls outside the range of sentences which the trial judge could reasonably consider appropriate considering all the relevant information available at the time.
 This is sometimes called the 'unduly lenient sentence scheme'.
 This provision entered into force in 1989, and was first applied in July of that year.

 The controversially low sentences given to the rapists of Jill Saward were one impetus for the scheme, which was justified as ensuring that public trust in justice was maintained by correcting gross errors; in a 2022 answer to a question in parliament, the Government said that the scheme ensures that punishment is aligned with the severity of the crime and assures victims that "justice will be served".
 The Law Commission is reviewing the law around criminal appeals and the unduly lenient sentences scheme is within this review's terms of reference, beginning in July 2022 and with a green paper expected in 2023.
 The scheme has been criticised on the grounds of having become "too politicised", and that "too many cases [are being] referred, in some instances on most unusual grounds".

 The included offences are those which are indictable and some either-way offences, which are specified by the secretary of state; the list of applicable either-way offences has been expanded since 1994.

 The number of requests made to the Attorney General increased from fewer than 300 in 2001 to 1,006 in 2018, which as of 2021 was the highest number of requests made.
 However, the number of cases referred by the Attorney General to the Court of Appeal remained within a roughly similar range during that period.
 The fraction of sentences referred that were found to be unduly lenient also remained roughly between 60% and 90%.

+In 2026, a case involving rapes committed by minors was referred to the Attorney General, following criticism across the political spectrum against the use of non-custodial sentences.